 Step2.
 Choose A Fabric For Your Chair

-This is the next and crucial step towards the process to reupholster a chair.
+This is the next and crucial step in the process to reupholster a chair.
 And yes this is not an easy task…..I tell you.

 It is NOT a surprise that you will have to do a bit of research for the perfect choice of fabric for the beautiful piece.

 If you don’t mind traveling then you can check in the brick-and-mortar stores.
-Or else you can check online……internet is flooded with websites selling good fabrics for different furniture.
+Or else you can check online…… the internet is flooded with websites selling good fabrics for different furniture.

 Checking online you can compare the:

 - Prices etc

 You can get some unique design ideas to beautify your old chair.

 For offline stores, you can choose, buy, and bring the fabric instantly to your home.